simonoliver/UnityFigmaBridge/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots and example Figma File**
-If applicable, add screenshots and/or an example Figma Fileto help explain your problem.
+If applicable, add screenshots and/or a link to an example Figma file to help explain your problem.

 ** Version**
  - Unity Version: [e.g. Unity 2021.3.11]